 This made the Roman army one of the most effective fighting forces in history.

-The length of their service varied over time, but in general, legionaries were expected to serve for 20 years.
+The length of their service varied over time, but in general, legionaries were expected to serve for at least 20 years.

-New recruits were trained in a special facility known as a "ludus" where they would learn the basics of military life.
+New recruits trained in a special military camp where they would learn the basics of military life.

-They would be trained to march in formation, carry heavy weights, and use weapons such as swords, shields, and javelins.
+They would be trained to march in formation, follow orders, and use weapons such as swords, shields, and javelins.

-They would also be taught how to build and dismantle fortifications and siege engines.
+They would be taught how to build and dismantle fortifications and siege engines.

 After completing their basic training, the soldiers would join a legion and undergo further training with their unit.